giovani-gutierrez/predicting_personality/predicting_personality.md

 <img src="predicting_personality_files/figure-gfm/pairs plots-4.png" style="display: block; margin: auto;" />

+While not every single plot in a pairs plot may be useful, most plots are.
+The first matrix of plots shows us that the number of extroverts and introverts in our data are fairly equal.
+Also, the distribution of age, weight, and height among extroverts and introverts are fairly similar.

+The second matrix of plots shows us the distribution of each type of pain among extroverts and introverts.
+While similar, introverts seem to have a higher median of `pain_1`, `pain_2`, and `pain_4`.

+The third matrix of plots shows us the distribution of posture types among extrovert and introverts.
+While similar, more introverts seem to have the ideal posture type compared to extroverts.

+Finally, the fourth matrix of plots aids in determining how each personality characteristic correlates with other characteristics.
+As seen before, there is high absolute correlation among some of these predictors.

-Here we make a boxplot for each type of pain.
+Next, we make a boxplot for each type of pain.
 Each boxplot compares the distribution of a type of pain among the four posture types.
 The average values have been marked with a diamond to aid in interpretation: